-This new location was considered to be adequate for the installation of the PV plant, namely in terms of available area, solar exposure, and ease of connection to the electricity grid (an existing transmission line is present along the road bordering the site to the south).
+This location under consideration was considered to be adequate for the installation of the PV plant, namely in terms of available area, solar exposure, and ease of connection to the electricity grid.

 No environmental and social constraints were then identified in relation with this location and the P-ESIA was prepared considering that the PV plant would be located therein.